magarenzo/Uninstall-Azure-PowerShell-Modules/README.md

 5. Repeat steps 1. and optionally 2.

-6. Run the `2-Uninstall-Az.ps1` script.
-For example:
+6. Run the `2-Uninstall-Az.ps1` script as follows:

 ```powershell
 PS> .\2-Uninstall-Az.ps1